easolhq/easolhq.github.io/docs/reference/tags/accommodation_availability_tag/index.md

 ## Passing explicit attributes

 It's possible to use any of the following attributes in the accommodation availability tag itself, this is useful for building a page responsible for a specific type of product:
-* `number_of_months` Passing a number will result on the number of consecutive months that will be fetched.
+* `number_of_months` Passing a number will define the number of consecutive months that will be fetched.
 This defaults to 1.